sLoFiSec/first-landing/README.md

 - 👋 Hi, I’m @sLoFiSec - aka Michael.
 Thank you for visiting my public github repository!

-- ♿ Disability advocacy for neurological conditions and invisible conditions is one of my slices of life - besides building and breaking things to create better stability.
+- ♿ Disability advocacy rights for individuals with neurological diversity and invisible disabilities is <3 -  Engineering hardware and administering infrastructure environments are my other joys.

 - 🌱 I’m currently expanding my knowledge and applied skillsets of github, powershell, python, ruby on rails, and rhlep.

+- 💪 My core strengths are in Microsoft, Azure, and Google Workspace Environments.
+Microsoft System Administrator and HD/SD for 10+ Years, GWS 5+ Year, Azure 3 Years

+- 🧠 Still learning and tinkering with Dev and Prod Build Environments with Oracle's VirtualBox, via CentOS Stream, Arch Linux, and Red Hat Linux Enterprise Products

 - 💞️ I’m looking to establish a further presence in, and take product ownership of, Level 1.5 and Level 2 System Administrator responsibilities in DevOps Engineering, Infra-IT Engineering, or SecOps roles.